tipiodevelopment/socket-server/replit.md

 ## Overview

-This project is a real-time event broadcasting application using React, Express, and WebSockets.
-It enables multi-campaign management, where each campaign features isolated WebSocket channels, events, and configurations stored in PostgreSQL.
-Administrators can create campaigns and broadcast various events (products, polls, contests) to viewers in real-time.
-The system provides a modern full-stack TypeScript environment with a Vite-powered React frontend, an Express backend, WebSocket room-based communication, and a UI component library based on shadcn/ui.
+This project is a real-time event broadcasting application designed for multi-campaign management.
+It allows administrators to create and manage campaigns, broadcasting various real-time events (products, polls, contests) to viewers.
+The system features a modern full-stack TypeScript environment with a React frontend (Vite), an Express backend, and WebSocket-based communication.
+Key capabilities include isolated WebSocket channels per campaign, persistent configuration and event storage in PostgreSQL, and a dynamic UI component library built with shadcn/ui.
+The project aims to provide a robust, scalable solution for interactive real-time audience engagement.

 ## User Preferences